menandmice/micetro_docs/guides/implementation/xdns_redundancy.rst

 **To add zones to xDNS profiles**:

 1. Go to the **DNS** page.
-2. In the filtering sidebar, select :guilabel:`Primary Zones`, if not already selected. xDNS only supports primary zones.
+2. In the filtering sidebar, select either :guilabel:`Primary zones` or :guilabel:`Private zones`, if not already selected. xDNS only supports primary and private zones.
 3. On the :guilabel:`Actions` menu, select :guilabel:`Add to xDNS profile`.
 You can also select this option on the row :guilabel:`...` menu.

    .. image:: ../../images/add-to-xdns-profile.png